GhostofGoes/getmac/README.md

 * Supports Python 2.6+, 3.4+, pypy, and pypy3
 * No dependencies
 * Small size
-* Can be used as an independant .py file
+* Can be used as an independent .py file
 * Simple terminal tool (when installed as a package)

 # Usage